Frigate New Orleans And Its Shiphouse At Sackets Harbor, Built For The War Of 1812

 As she was constructed entirely of green wood it was an open question whether she could ever have been navigated.

-The location was chosen to build the New Orleans because the depth of the Sackets Harbor was considered ideal.
-The location was also home to Fort Tompkins, marked #4 on the lithograph “Sacketts Harbour” drawing below from 1815.
+The location was chosen to build New Orleans because the depth of the Sackets Harbor was considered ideal.
+The location was also home to Fort Tompkins, marked #4 on the “Sacketts Harbour” lithograph drawing below from 1815.

 The New Orleans, per Growth of a Century, was said to be 3,200 tons burden, 187 feet length of keel, 56 feet beam, and 40 feet depth of hold and pierced for 110 guns, but could carry 120.
-The guns number is considerably more than reported elsewhere and, per the photo of the ship, there appears to be a total of only 74 with 32 slots on each side.
+The gun number is considerably more than reported elsewhere, and per the photo of the ship, there appears to be a total of only 74 with 32 slots on each side.

 Sackets Harbor – The Navy Department, it is understood, have ordered an examination of the old line of battle ship, New Orleans, that has made so many boys stare with wonder on their first visit to the old “Ship House,” and if found sound and sea-worthy, to be converted into a steam frigate.

-As for the remains of the ship, some of the wood was used to build local residences.
-Unfortunately, there was no names listed which would have been interesting for tracking where some of it ended up.
-A number of rather unusual, gifts were made from the salvaged wood.
-The first was a miniature boat built to resemble the frigate that ended up in Syracuse and the other was noted in the December 14, 1887 Watertown Daily Times–
+As for the ship’s remains, some of the wood was used to build local residences.
+Unfortunately, no names were listed, which would have been interesting for tracking where some of it ended up.
+Several rather unusual gifts were made from the salvaged wood.
+The first was a miniature boat built to resemble the frigate that ended up in Syracuse and the other was noted in the December 14, 1887, Watertown Daily Times–

 The chair occupied by Col. Shaw, as chairman, was loaned by the Jefferson County Historical Society, and was made of oak taken from the old war ship “New Orleans,” recently broke up at Sackets Harbor.
 The oak was a gift from Col. Walter B. Camp.

-The third gift was to Frank McCarthy of Oswego who received “a handsome silver-headed cane, properly inscribed,” made from some of the remnants of the ship.
-A fourth gift was mentioned in the January 30, 1886 Watertown Daily Times–
+The third gift was to Frank McCarthy of Oswego who received “a handsome silver-headed cane, properly inscribed,” made from some of the ship’s remnants.
+A fourth gift was mentioned in the January 30, 1886, edition of the Watertown Daily Times–

 Judge Frederick G. Gedney, a well-known summer resident of Watertown, has presented to Amos Cummings, President of the New York Press Club, a gavel made of oak taken from the keel of the old United States ship New Orleans, at Sackets Harbor.
 The gavel is carved and turned, and a silver dolphin extends along the handle.
 The hammer is made from a bolt of Swedish iron taken from the wood above a port hole of the vessel.